-The context of the speech was certainly, appropriate for the audience.
-The setting was all of the individuals who supported his presidential campaign and they were all gathered to hear his acceptance speech.
-This speech was also aired on television for all that wanted to view it to witness his acceptance speech all across the world.
-President Obama speech conveyed gratitude, empathy, compassion, hope, a vision of growth; inclusion, cohesion, and it provoke a sense of calm among all and for all.
+The context of the speech was certainly appropriate for the audience.
+The setting was all the individuals who supported his presidential campaign, and they were gathered to hear his acceptance speech.
+This acceptance speech was aired on television for all that wanted to witness all across the world.
+President Obama’s speech conveyed gratitude, empathy, compassion, hope, a vision of growth; inclusion, cohesion, and it provoke a sense of calm among all and for all.

-President Obama is an intellectual and is an excellent speaker; however, from his soul he spoke with a very clear and precise unifying spirit as a leader.
+President Obama is an intellectual and excellent speaker; however, from his soul he spoke with a very clear and precise unifying spirit as a leader.
 His message was very clear and concise.
 From the very essence of the man, President Obama provoked a desire of self-examination and a will to go deeper as to what we can do for our country, as citizens.
-Even after so many years the spirit of the speech moved the soul of those who listen to it.
-It is one thing to give a well-written speech, but it takes a on a different form when the words that are being spoken reaches the need and the heart of man.
+Even after so many years, the spirit of the speech moved the soul of those who listen to it.
+It is one thing to give a well-written speech, but it takes on a different form when the words that are being spoken reaches the need and the heart of man.
 It was an awesome thing to observe the people as they too were moved during the speech.
 The message moved from celebrating everyone’s efforts during the electoral process to the vision he saw for America and the power of solidarity.

 The speech was appealing to all people, regardless to affiliations, race, creed, or sexual orientation.
 The speech was inclusive of all people.
 It was clear that he understood his position was to govern for all people.
 During the speech, he stated that he listened to everyone’s concerns, even those that did not share his political views.
-In 2015 Northouse reported in addition to employing their own strengths, leaders need to recognize an engage the strengths of their followers.
+In 2015, Northouse reported in addition to employing their own strengths, leaders need to recognize and engage the strengths of their followers.
 A great leader is observant and considers all things.
-One cannot lead a people they take a fetal position and is unwilling to gain a clear understanding about the people they are leading.
+One cannot lead people they take a fetal position and is unwilling to gain a clear understanding about the people they are leading.
 He reminded everyone that they had a responsibility to continue with their contribution to the efforts of the American dream.
-During the speech President Obama, was gracious in showing the strength of and character of a leader when he acknowledged and celebrated his political opponent’s contributions to serving America.
+During the speech, President Obama, was gracious in showing the strength and character of a leader when he acknowledged and celebrated his political opponent’s contributions to serving America.
 He was not inferior of his opponent’s achievements.
-He also understood that he did not arrive to the stage on by his own power or will.
+He also understood that he did not arrive to the stage by his own power or will.
 He acknowledged and celebrated his professional support and personal support.
-When a person is confidant in who they are it is very easy to celebrate others.
-It is very easy to reach to touch another for the betterment.
-It is very easy to see pain and speak to it with resolution.
+When a person is confident in who they are, it is very easy to celebrate others.

 Reference